ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R311]**
 BPI Storage  MUST support a data exchange protocol that allows for large blocks of data to be replicated.
 A large data block in this document is defined to be larger than 1MB but less than 128MB.

-[[R311]](#r311) Testability: An example of a BPI Stroage that can replicate large data sizes is the open-source [PostgreSQL](https://www.postgresql.org/) data base, and since PostgreSQL has an extensive testuite, the requirement is testable.
+[[R311]](#r311) Testability: An example of a BPI Stroage that can replicate large data sizes is the open-source [PostgreSQL](https://www.postgresql.org/) data base, and since PostgreSQL has an extensive test suite, the requirement is testable.

 #### **[R312]**
 BPI Storage  MUST support a routing protocol that enables locating data peers and data objects.